10 Best Oxypropane Torches

 Feature Tradeoffs

 Integrated pressure gauges and regulators are convenient, but they add bulk.
 If you already own oxygen and fuel regulators, a torch-only purchase may save space.
-However, all-in-one kits are often the better value for beginners because they include matched hoses, check valves, and fittings that are guaranteed to work together.
+All-in-one kits are often the better value for beginners because they include matched hoses, check valves, and fittings that are guaranteed to work together.

 Check valves or flashback arrestors are non-negotiable safety features.
-Some kits include them at the handle; others install them at the regulator or hose ends.
-Either location works, but make sure they are present.
+Some kits include them at the handle, others install them at the regulator or hose ends, and either location works as long as they are present.
 Dual-fuel heads that accept both MAPP PRO and propane increase flexibility, yet you should verify that the included tips are sized for propane, since MAPP PRO burns hotter and may require different orifices.

 Setup and Installation